In 2022, tuition for full-time students at Remington College-Baton Rouge Campus was $19,957 a year.

 If this information makes going to college feel scary, remember, the total cost of tuition isn't the final cost for attending college.
 Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts kick in.
 And, student loans can make the amount you do have to pay out of pocket more manageable until after graduation.

-Remington College-Baton Rouge Campus is a private, nonprofit institution, so it has the same tuition for residents of Louisiana as it does for residents from other states.
+Remington College-Baton Rouge Campus is a private, nonprofit institution, so it has the same tuition for students from Louisiana as it does for students who live in other states.

-Tuition at Remington College Baton Rouge Campus is the same for all students.
+Tuition at Remington College Baton Rouge Campus is the same for each student.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 |Most Common Loans for Remington College Baton Rouge Campus Students|